FC Bayern Munich: Domestic dominance and continental treble (2000s–2010s)

 For the 2009–10 season, Bayern hired Dutch manager Louis van Gaal, and Dutch forward Arjen Robben joined Bayern.
 Robben, alongside Ribéry, would go on to shape Bayern's playstyle of attacking over the wings for the next ten years.
 The press quickly dubbed the duo "Robbery".
 In addition, David Alaba and Thomas Müller were promoted to the first team.
-With Müller, van Gaal went so far as to proclaim, "With me, Müller always plays," which has become a much-referenced phrase over the years.
-On the pitch Bayern had its most successful season since 2001, securing the domestic double and losing only in the final of the Champions League to Inter Milan 0–2.
-Despite the successful 2009–10 campaign, van Gaal was fired in April 2011 as Bayern was trailing in the league and eliminated in the first knockout round of the Champions League, again by Inter.
-Van Gaal's second in command, Andries Jonker, took over and finished the season in third place.
+Van Gaal stated: "With me, Müller always plays", which has become a much-referenced phrase over the years.
+On the pitch, Bayern had its most successful season since 2001, securing the domestic double and losing only in the final of the Champions League to Inter Milan.
+Van Gaal was fired in April 2011 as Bayern was trailing in the league and eliminated in the first knockout round of the Champions League, again by Inter.
+Heynckes returned for his second permanent spell in the 2011–12 season.
+Although the club had signed Manuel Neuer, ending Bayern's quest for an adequate substitute for Kahn, and Jérôme Boateng for the season, Bayern remained without a title for a second consecutive season, coming in second to Borussia Dortmund in the league and the cup.
+The Champions League final was held at the Allianz Arena and Bayern reached the final in their home stadium but lost to Chelsea on penalties.

-Jupp Heynckes returned for his second permanent spell in the 2011–12 season.
-Although the club had signed Manuel Neuer, ending Bayern's quest for an adequate substitute for Kahn, and Jérôme Boateng for the season, Bayern remained without a title for the second consecutive season, coming in second to Borussia Dortmund in the league and the cup.
-The Champions League final was held at the Allianz and Bayern indeed reached the final in their home stadium but lost the "Finale dahoam" as they had termed it to Chelsea on penalties.
-For the 2012–13 season, Bayern signed Javi Martínez.
-After Bayern had finished as runner-up to all titles in 2011–12, Bayern went on to win all titles in 2012–13, setting various Bundesliga records along the way, and becoming the first German team to win the treble.
-Bayern finished the Bundesliga on 91 points, only 11 points shy of a perfect season, and to date, still, the best season ever played.
+Bayern Munich went on to win all titles in the 2012–13 season.
+They set various Bundesliga records along the way, becoming the first German team to win the treble.
+Bayern finished top of the Bundesliga with a record 91 points, only eleven points shy of a perfect season.
 In what was Bayern's third Champions League final appearance within four years, they beat Borussia Dortmund 2–1.
-A week later, they completed the treble by winning the DFB-Pokal final over VfB Stuttgart.
-During the season, in January, Bayern had already announced that they would hire Pep Guardiola as coach for the 2013–14 season.
-Originally the club presented this as Heynckes retiring on the expiration of his contract, but Uli Hoeneß later admitted that it was not Heynckes's decision to leave Bayern at the end of the season.
+A week later, they completed the treble by winning the DFB-Pokal final against Stuttgart.
+During the season, the club announced that they would hire Pep Guardiola as coach for the 2013–14 season.
+Originally, the club presented this as Heynckes retiring on the expiration of his contract, but Uli Hoeneß later admitted that it was not Heynckes's decision to leave Bayern at the end of the season.
 It was actually forced by the club's desire to appoint Guardiola.